 Install Access Control Management Systems

-Using access control systems such as automatic doors and gates is another way to manage ‘who gets access to what and when.’
-It helps you limit the people’s access to certain office areas and keep a close track of the visitors.
-Today, there are low-cost software solutions that come with a basic visitor logger system to let you monitor who is in your office building and which individuals have entered or exited the premises throughout the day.
+Access control systems such as automatic doors and gates are another way to manage ‘who gets access to what and when.’
+They help you limit people’s access to certain office areas and closely track visitors.
+Today, low-cost software solutions come with a basic visitor logger system to monitor who is in your office building and which individuals have entered or exited the premises throughout the day.

 Have Enough Lighting

-Everyone knows that burglaries and crimes happen mostly at night or in the absence of lighting.
-It is so because an evil mind never wants to come into the limelight.
-Knowing that you must have effective outdoor lighting at your office so that the culprits don’t find it easy to break into.
+Everyone knows that burglaries and crimes happen mostly at night or without lighting.
+This is because an evil mind never wants to enter the limelight.
+Therefore, you must have effective outdoor lighting at your office so the culprits don’t find it easy to break in.
 If they do, you or your security guard are better positioned to identify them and have them caught by the police.

 Store Away the Confidential Documents

 Losing your intimate business information is like losing a part of you.
 It can be detrimental to your company and employees, and as a business owner, you are supposed to ensure that no critical files fall into the wrong hands.
-Thus, lock away any legal or sensitive documents of your office and always have their virtual copies for extra safety.
-Also, have secure password systems and security software on all devices so that only employees who have clearance are only granted access.
+Thus, lock away any legal or sensitive documents from your office and always have their virtual copies for extra safety.
+Also, secure password systems and security software should be installed on all devices so that only certified employees are granted access.